A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Conclusions

 In this work, we have achieved mesh convergence with first order schemes, so as to avoid any further dependence of higher order methods related to reconstruction, limiters, and large stencils.
 The primary goal of this work is indeed to perform a detailed comparison between different discretization strategies for the mixture-energy-consistent 6-equation two-phase model in terms of accuracy and robustness and to analyze their non-trivial interaction with the instantaneous mechanical relaxation.
 The numerical results have been obtained using a number of cells that is unfeasible for practical applications with the ultimate goal to highlight the possible limitations of the model when mesh convergence is really established.
 In future work, we aim at analyzing the high-order extension of some of the presented discretization methods.
-The outcomes of this work also show that, although good results can be obtained when instantaneous mechanical relaxation is applied, without instantaneous mechanical relaxation, an unphysical dependence to the discretization method is observed.
+While the results of the present work suggest that the wave-propagation scheme performs better in all respects, its extension to high-order accuracy within a finite volume framework and using the classical method-of-lines approach is less straightforward than for more standard Godunov-type methods with a separate discretization of conservative and non-conservative terms, since volumetric contributions also come into play \cite{ketcheson:2013}.
+Alternative approaches include space-time methods, such as the Lax--Wendroff procedure \cite{pelanti:2014}, which, however, are relatively straightforward to develop only up to second-order accuracy.
+The outcomes of this work also show, to the best of our knowledge for the first time, that, although good results can be obtained when instantaneous mechanical relaxation is applied, without instantaneous mechanical relaxation, an unphysical dependence to the discretization method is observed.
 As such, for cases in which pressure non-equilibrium effects are relevant, the 6-equation model may not have the sufficient mathematical properties for practical use.
-For this reason, we aim at developing a numerical strategy for fully out-of-equilibrium flows, starting from the 7-equation model of Baer-Nunziato \cite{baer:1986}, or a recently derived all-topology two-fluid model \cite{haegeman:2025}, with source terms.
-These models are well posed, in the sense that non-conservative products are uniquely defined and they admit a mixture entropy inequality to select physically relevant weak solutions \cite{gallouet:2004,haegeman:2025}.
+For this reason, we aim at developing a numerical strategy for fully out-of-equilibrium flows, starting from the 7-equation model of Baer-Nunziato \cite{baer:1986}, or a recently derived all-topology two-fluid model \cite{haegeman:2026}, with source terms.
+These models are well posed, in the sense that non-conservative products are uniquely defined and they admit a mixture entropy inequality to select physically relevant weak solutions \cite{gallouet:2004,haegeman:2026}.
 This approach can lead to a more rigorous mathematical treatment, even though certainly increasing the computational burden.
-Finally, in the framework of the BN model, coupled finite-rate kinetic, mechanical, and thermal relaxation techniques have been recently developed in \cite{herard:2023}, however, the correct scaling of the different characteristic time-scales involved is still an open problem.
+Finally, in the framework of the BN model, coupled finite-rate kinetic, mechanical, and thermal relaxation techniques have been recently developed in \cite{herard:2023}, however, the correct scaling of the different characteristic time scales involved is still an open problem.